Justmypolitics

 I never had to use my rifle in any of those incidents but I was glad it provided a sense of security at the time.
 In 1982 we sold all our cattle, and I went to work in the city.
 In 1984 we moved to Halifax, Nova Scotia where I worked for Apple Computer.
 Halifax was a peaceful Canadian city, but America and the grandparents were calling so we headed south.

 Living between Baltimore and Washington, DC was a culture shock for us.
-After years in Canada where I would have been hard pressed to recall any gun deaths, we were dropped into a world where the local news was mostly the nightly shootings and murders in DC.
+After years in Canada where I would have been hard-pressed to recall any gun deaths, we were dropped into a world where the local news was mostly the nightly shootings and murders in DC.
 While the news was disheartening, we did not go out and rearm ourselves.
+There were plenty of priorities that took precedence.

 Sometime while we were living in Roanoke, we inherited a shotgun.
-We still have it with us, but we survived many years without a gun.
+We still have it with us but it has never been fired since it came to us, but we survived many years without a gun.
 I didn’t feel any less safe those years.

 Canada is a different society than the United States, but Australia which I have also visited might be a little closer in culture to the United States.

 We should look very closely at ourselves and realize that we have to change.
-Getting rid of the some of the guns in our society is just the first step.
-What is reasonable protection for a homeowner?
+Getting rid of some of the guns in our society is just the first step.
+We should talk about what is reasonable protection for a homeowner?

+We need honest dialogue on a few gun-related topics.
 Do we really need more handguns in circulation?
 I never met a Canadian who felt the need to protect their home with a handgun.
+Does carrying a handgun really make you safer?

 Are assault rifles a legitimate hunting weapon?
 Last time I checked the territory for brown bears is pretty well confined to Alaska and even I might rather have something besides an assault rifle if I faced a big bear.
-Certainly if you need more than five shots to shoot an animal, you should not have a gun in the first place.
+Certainly, if you need more than five shots to shoot an animal, you should not have a gun in the first place.
+While assault rifles might be fun to shoot, wouldn't you give up a little fun to prevent the next mass shooting?
+I would do just about anything to make sure my granddaughter could be safe in school.

 There used to be a law that you could only have three shots in a shotgun magazine.
 No serious hunter I knew complained of that being a problem.
 I have shot and butchered animals for our own consumption, but you only need a .22 rifle for that.

-As to needing assault weapons to protect us from a government out of control, most people living near Camp Lejeune as we do might argue that if you think an assault weapon will save you from the Marines, you likely are not going to qualify as a sane individual in the first place.
+As to needing assault weapons to protect us from a government out of control, most people living near Camp Lejeune as we do might argue that if you think an assault weapon will save you from the Marines whose ordinances sometimes rattle our windows, you likely are not going to qualify as a sane individual in the first place.

 The truth is that the best weapon to protect us from a tyrannical government is the ballot box.
 I focused on Colonial American History in college, our founding fathers would be shocked at the level of armaments in our homes.
 They might even argue that we would not need all the guns in the home if we would just disband all our standing armies.